aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/bands.rst

 and performing the various calculation steps -- are performed automatically by the ``WorkChain``.

-The demonstration of the ``WorkChain`` will be performed in a Jupyter notebook.
-To run it, follow the instructions that were given for the ``QueryBuilder`` notebook in :numref:`querybuilder`, and :download:`download this tutorial notebook <../notebooks/bandstructure.ipynb>`.
+The demonstration of the WorkChain will be performed in a Jupyter notebook, that you can :download:download from here <../notebooks/bandstructure.ipynb>.
-There you will find some example structures that are loaded from Crystallography Open Database (COD), using the COD-importer integrated in AiiDA.
+There you will find some example structures that are loaded from the Crystallography Open Database (COD), using the COD-importer integrated in AiiDA.